The FODMAP Concept

 Monash University researchers developed the concept of FODMAPs and demonstrated the effectiveness of a low-FODMAP diet.
-Monash research shows that three out of four sufferers experience a dramatic improvement in symptoms when they follow a low-FODMAP diet.
+Monash research shows that three out of four people who have a low-FODMAP diet greatly improve symptoms.
 Other research groups from around the world have since shown similar results.
-For this reason, a low FODMAP diet is now considered the treatment of choice for people diagnosed with IBS.
+For this reason, a low-FODMAP diet is now considered the preferred treatment for people diagnosed with irritable bowel syndrome.

 - Reduce bloating and gas

 - improve the quality of life